Kayak Rental Policy

 FREQUENT PADDLER CLUB: Repeat customers are eligible to receive a Frequent Paddler Card.
 Benefits include discounted rentals, invitations to special trips and first dibs at our year-end gear sale.
 Details here.

 SKILLS REQUIRED FOR RENTING SEA KAYAKS

-Our kayak rentals, however, are generally only available to those with self-rescue skills or those who are content to stay near the mainland within a designated Shore Zone.
+Our kayak rentals, however, are generally only available to those with kayak self-rescue skills OR those who are content to stay near the mainland within a designated Shore Zone.
 That means we only allow paddlers who know how to re-enter a kayak after a capsize to venture to the nearby islands.
 Anyone who paddles onto the exposed waters of Casco Bay without this knowledge (or someone else who has that knowledge) is taking an extremely high risk.
 Casco Bay is a potentially dangerous environment due to its very cold waters, busy boat traffic and exposure to the conditions of the Atlantic Ocean (including sudden fog and strong winds).
 It can be extremely difficult to re-enter a kayak in cold and turbulent water without the proper skills and knowledge.